THEGAYUK Loves…

 One of the gay community’s most enduring icons gets his very own limited edition Stoli Vodka.
 The bottle has been specially designed to celebrate the life of the trailblazer Harvey Milk.
 It really is a stunning homage to a man who is a legend.

-The limited-edition bottle is a part of Stoli’s “Raising the Bar” program, the brand platform dedicated to the LGBT+ equality movement.
-“Raising the Bar” celebrates individuals and organizations central to advancing diversity and originality within the LGBT+ community.
+The limited-edition bottle is a part of Stoli’s “Stoli Serves Pride” program, the brand platform dedicated to the LGBT+ equality movement.
+Stoli Serves Pride celebrates individuals and organisations central to advancing diversity and originality within the LGBT+ community.

-Commemorating the work of Milk who was the first openly gay elected official in California in 1978, the initiative will help raise funds for the Harvey Milk Foundation.
+Commemorating the work of Harvey Milk who was the first openly gay elected official in California in 1977, the initiative will help raise funds for the Harvey Milk Foundation.

-The Stoli Harvey Milk Limited Edition bottle will be available in Sainsbury’s, Tesco and Waitrose stores around the UK from the 1st August.
+The Stoli Harvey Milk Limited Edition bottle is now available in Sainsbury’s, Tesco and Waitrose stores around the UK.

 VO5 Thickening Powder